wsilva/argo-cd/docs/user-guide/projects.md

 ```

 Permitted destination K8s resource kinds are managed with the commands.
 Note that namespaced-scoped
-resources are restricted via a blacklist, whereas cluster-scoped resources are restricted via
+resources are restricted via a blocklist, whereas cluster-scoped resources are restricted via
-whitelist.
+allowlist.

 ```bash
 argocd proj allow-cluster-resource <PROJECT> <GROUP> <KIND>